American Circus Corporation

 The American Circus Corporation consisted of the Sells-Floto Circus, the Hagenbeck-Wallace Circus, the John Robinson Circus, the Sparks Circus, and the Al G. Barnes Circus.
 It was owned by Jerry Mugivan, Bert Bowers and Ed Ballard.
 They sold the company in 1929 to John Nicholas Ringling for $1.7 million ($ today).
 With that acquisition, Ringling owned virtually every traveling circus in America.

 Hagenbeck-Wallace Circus

 The Hagenbeck-Wallace Circus was a circus that traveled across America in the early part of the 20th century.
 At its peak, it was the second-largest circus in America next to Ringling Brothers and Barnum and Bailey Circus.
 It was based in Peru, Indiana.

 Al G. Barnes Circus

 Al G. Barnes Circus was an American circus run by Alpheus George Barnes Stonehouse.

 Sells Floto Circus

-The Sells Floto Circus was a combination of the Otto Floto Dog and Pony Show and the Sells Brothers Circus that toured with sideshow acts in the United States during the early 1900s.
+The Sells Floto Circus was a combination of the Floto Dog and Pony Show and the Sells Brothers Circus that toured with sideshow acts in the United States during the early 1900s.